beigeworm/PoshCord-C2/README.md

 **MODULES**
 1. `Message` : Send a message window to the User
 2. `Screenshot`  : Sends a screenshot of the desktop
-3. `Keycapture`   : Capture Keystrokes and send
+3. `Keycapture`   : Capture Keystrokes and send (see ExtraInfo for usage.)
-4. `Exfiltrate` : Send various files.
+4. `Exfiltrate` : Send various files. (see ExtraInfo for usage.)
-5. `Upload` : Upload a file. eg. upload <pth/to/file>
+5. `Upload` : Upload a file. (see ExtraInfo for usage.)
 6. `Systeminfo` : Send System info as text file.
 7. `TakePicture` : Send a webcam picture.
 8. `FolderTree` : Save folder trees to file and send.
 9. `FakeUpdate` : Spoof windows update screen.
 10. `AddPersistance` : Add this script to startup.
 11. `RemovePersistance` : Remove from startup
 12. `CustomCommand` : Execute a github file as a script.
 13. `IsAdmin`  : Check if the session is admin
 14. `AttemptElevate` : Attempt to restart script as admin
-15. `EnumerateLAN`  : Show all devices on the network
+15. `EnumerateLAN`  : Show all devices on the network (see ExtraInfo for usage.)
 16. `Close`  : Close this Session
 17. `Options`  : Show the Module menu
 18. `ExtraInfo`  : Show extra Module information